mcinglis/c-style/readme.md

 Also, if you consistently use `const`, then your reader will begin to trust you, and will be able to assume that a variable that isn't qualified with `const` is a signal that it *will* be changed at some point.

-Don't use `const` for function return types or struct members, because that's not helpful.
+Don't use `const` for function return types or struct members, because that tends to be more of a pain than a help.
 Also, don't use typecasts or pointers to get around the `const` - if the value isn't constant, don't make it one.
 This can happen when you're passing `const *` variables around; the compiler will complain if a pointer loses its `const`ness.
 When you get this error, **remove the `const`; don't typecast**.